alexkaralanian/duckr/README.md

 # Duckr

-Duckr is a social media Twitter Clone built with React-Redux.
-Currently in Development
+Duckr is a social media Twitter clone built with React-Redux.
+Currently in development

 It features: